×

 When we asked expats what advice they would give a foreigner before buying a property in France, they said:

 "1.
 You should research the local property market to understand the competition, as well as the local regulations concerning property taxes and registration.
 2. You should also be aware of the process of buying property in France, and the documents and paperwork required.
 3. Consider hiring a professional interpreter or attorney to guide you through the process and make sure your rights are fully protected.
 4. You should research the development potential of the property, so you understand the risks associated with buying.
 5. Make sure you are aware of the legal requirements for owning and living in France, such as residency and work permits, and the specific regulations per region.
 6. Account for any additional costs that may be associated with buying French property, such as notary fees, insurance, and renovation costs.
-7. Research options for financing your purchase, such as mortgages and other loan options available in the French market," explained one expat in France.
+7. Research options for financing your purchase, such as mortgages and other loan options available in the French market," said one in France.

 Are foreigners allowed to own property in France?